 F&A and Fringe Benefit Rate Tables

-The date of our most recent Negotiated Agreement is June 8, 2022.
+The date of our most recent Negotiated Agreement is May 10, 2023.
 A copy of the agreement letter is posted on Controller’s Office website.
-The estimated fringe benefit rates listed below are provided by the Controller’s office and should be used for future year budgeting until the actual rates have been approved in a revised federal rate agreement.
+The estimated F&A and Fringe Benefit rates listed below are provided by the Controller’s office.
+Please use these rates for future year budgeting until the actual rates have been approved in a revised federal rate agreement.

 |* i.e. health services projects and community service programs|

 On Campus: The project will take place in space owned or leased by the University without recovery of space rental as a direct cost item in the project budget.

 Off Campus: The project will take place in space provided at no cost by another organization (including clinical space owned or controlled by JHHS) or space rental/lease costs are included as a direct cost item in the project budget.

 These qualifications are a fiscal determination based upon space utilization and not simply a definition of where some of the project work is being performed.

 Off campus rates can only be used relative to the University’s effort expended on a project.
 Performance of work on project by non-university personnel are handled via a subcontract to another institution, which takes on campus F&A for the first $25,000, or a consulting agreement, which takes full F&A for the entire amount.